-Statistics of estimated liver and intrahepatic bile duct cancer cases in 2023 by the American Cancer Society also showed that men are more likely to not only be diagnosed with but also die from these cancers (8).
+Statistics of estimated liver and intrahepatic bile duct cancer cases in 2023 by the American Cancer Society also showed that more men than women are diagnosed with but also die from these cancers (8).

-As seen in the benefits section above, studies have shown that this nutrient prevents the recurrence of liver cancer and increases survival rates of liver cancer patients.
-While eating more vitamin K2 foods alone might not fully reduce the risk of this illness – you have to regulate your drinking too, or stop completely – it is still a step in the right direction.
+As seen in the benefits section above, studies have shown that this nutrient may prevent the recurrence of liver cancer and increase survival rates of liver cancer patients.
+While eating more vitamin K2 foods alone might not fully reduce the risk of this illness – you have to regulate your drinking too, or stop completely – it still might be a step in the right direction.